Appendix F: Notes on methods and source materials

 I'm much indebted to Al Kooper for answering some questions about the original recording sessions, to Michael Brauer for talking to me about his remixing of Blonde On Blonde for the Super Audio CD release, to Bob Irwin for answering my endless questions about his researches in Columbia's tape vaults and the remastering of the Sundazed mono edition; to Steve Berkowitz and Mark Wilder for talking about the preparation of The Original Mono Recordings; and to Daryl Sanders for answering questions following the publication of his book (details above).

-I'd also like to thank Tim Anderson, Martin Andrzejewski, Richard Batey, Wieland Bauder, Pachi Becerril, Bruce Borgerson, Mark Bozen, Peter Stone Brown, Brian Budde, Patrick Buzby, Louis Cardell-Ree, Geoff Chappell, Dave Chesterman, Peter Clerides, Phil Cohen, Peter Coulthard, Larry Crum, Arie de Reus, Debra MacLaughlan Dumes, Andrea Falesi, Richard Feirstein, Steve Fisk, Michael Fournier, Alan Fraser, Martin Gayford, Dennis J. Green, Jack Guerreiro, John Harju, Jon Heinink, Jim Heppell, Steve Hoffman, Pete Howard, Marty Howe, John Howells, Bruce Hughes, David Hwycdrrev, John Jones, Les Kokay, Robert Kornovich, Ezra Lesser, Paul Loeber, Damián M, Jon McAuliffe, Daniel McLean, Jack Manuel, Stuart Moore, Luke Pacholski, Jeff Partyka, 'JP', Nishant Patel, Andoni Perez De Lema, Tony Perry, Tony Pignataro, Hominy Rhodes, Andrew Russ, Stephen Saper, Jean-Luc Sarrabayrouse, Hans Seegers, Leila Seneca, David Sims, Bob Stacy, Mark Teehan, Jordi To, Sam Visser, Andreas Volkert, David Whiting, Paul Woods, Ian Woodward and Matthew Zuckerman for their information, opinion and encouragement.
+I'd also like to thank Tim Anderson, Martin Andrzejewski, Richard Batey, Wieland Bauder, Pachi Becerril, Bruce Borgerson, Mark Bozen, Peter Stone Brown, Brian Budde, Patrick Buzby, Louis Cardell-Ree, Geoff Chappell, Dave Chesterman, Peter Clerides, Phil Cohen, Peter Coulthard, Larry Crum, Arie de Reus, Debra MacLaughlan Dumes, Andrea Falesi, Richard Feirstein, Steve Fisk, Michael Fournier, Alan Fraser, Freddie French-Pounce, Martin Gayford, Dennis J. Green, Jack Guerreiro, John Harju, Jon Heinink, Jim Heppell, Steve Hoffman, Pete Howard, Marty Howe, John Howells, Bruce Hughes, David Hwycdrrev, John Jones, Les Kokay, Robert Kornovich, Ezra Lesser, Paul Loeber, Damián M, Jon McAuliffe, Daniel McLean, Jack Manuel, Stuart Moore, Luke Pacholski, Jeff Partyka, 'JP', Nishant Patel, Andoni Perez De Lema, Tony Perry, Tony Pignataro, Hominy Rhodes, Andrew Russ, Stephen Saper, Jean-Luc Sarrabayrouse, Hans Seegers, Leila Seneca, David Sims, Bob Stacy, Mark Teehan, Jordi To, Sam Visser, Andreas Volkert, David Whiting, Paul Woods, Ian Woodward and Matthew Zuckerman for their information, opinion and encouragement.
 And a special thank you to the late Sandy Gant, who long ago very generously provided me with tapes (and, later, CD-Rs) of numerous US vinyl copies of Blonde On Blonde

 Lastly, my thanks to all those who've posted contributions on the subject to the newsgroup rec.music.dylan, or on the Steve Hoffman Music Forums, if they're not already mentioned above.